Cloud: serverless video surveillance

 * full size motherboard with 2 video graphics card slots (preferably graphic cards that support CUDA/QuickSync).

-To connect more cameras to a single server we recommend to use stream division and hardware acceleration if your server is on Windows and Linux.
+To connect more than 1 ip camera to a single server we recommend to use stream division and hardware acceleration if your server is on Windows and Linux.

 * Please note that the stream division is not possible if the so called modules modifying the stream – “Image Resize”, “Image Rotate”, “Unitor” etc.